pkulchenko/fullmoon/README.md

 Non-numeric values are supported for months (`Jan-Dec`) and days of week (`Sun-Mon`) in any capitalization.
 Using `7` for `Sun` is supported too.

+By default all functions are executed in a separate (forked) process.
+If the execution within the same process is needed, then `setSchedule` can be passed a third parameter (a table) to set `sameProc` value as one of the options: `{sameProc = true}`.

 Some of the caveats to be aware of:
 - using schedules relies on `OnServerHeartbeat` hook, so a version of Redbean that provides that (v2.0.16+) should be used.